maennchen/maennchen.github.io/_posts/2015-05-27-installing-jekyll-on-heroku.markdown

 {% endhighlight %}

 ## Fix fucked up buildpack
 If you allready followed any of the popular tutorials, you'll have a custom buildpack set in Heroku.
-To reset the buildpack run this command:
+To reset the buildpack, run this command:

 {% highlight bash %}
 heroku buildpacks:set https://github.com/heroku/heroku-buildpack-ruby.git